 What Is a Good A1C Level?
 Chart by Age and Risk Category

-This guide explains what those numbers mean, how they translate to average blood sugar, and what you can realistically do to move your A1C in the right direction.
+Here's what those numbers mean, how they translate to daily blood sugar, and what actually works to bring them down.

 Convert Your A1C to Average Blood Sugar